aoifem1/IFTTT_to_AWS/README.md

 ![alt text](IAMper.png)

 - The code can be tested using the 'Test' tab in API Gateway or AWS Lambda

+# 2. AWS RESTful API Development
+- Open the AWS API Gateway console in your AWS account
+- The RESTful API setup in this example uses AWS API Gateway 'proxy' settings
+- This means the JSON file received from IFTTT is sent to AWS Lambda as it was received by the gateway. (i.e. with no changes made to the file)

 # 3. IFTTT Setup
 See Instructions on how to create IFTTT Applets